raspberrypilearning/space-talk/en/quiz1/question_3.md

 ```

   --- feedback ---
-Yes, the `switch costume` blocks change the sprite's costume so that the arm moves.
+Yes, the `switch costume`{:class="block3looks"} blocks change the sprite's costume so that the arm moves.
   --- /feedback ---

 - ( )